stefanwalther/qliksense-extension-tutorial/docs/07-Custom-Properties.md

 published: false
 ---

-{{toc}}

 {{#hidden}}

 ---

 In the previous chapter you have learned how to re-use built-in properties in Qlik Sense' property panel.
-Knowing that you'll probably ask yourself how we can extend the property panel to custom needs.
+In this chapter we'll cover how we can extend the property panel to custom needs.

 ## Introduction to custom properties